Early Childhood Education - M.A.T.

 404 White Hall

 The Master of Arts in Teaching degree in Early Childhood Education is for qualified students who possess at least a baccalaureate in a discipline other than teacher education.
-This program leads to Ohio licensure for teaching children age three through grade three.
-Students have intensive, supervised field experiences in pre-school, kindergarten and primary programs, including those in urban/diverse settings.
+This program leads to Ohio licensure for teaching children in Pre-Kindergarten through grade five.
+Students have intensive, supervised field experiences in pre-school and kindergarten and primary grades, including those in urban/diverse settings.

-This degree program requires 18 months of full-time study, which begins in June of odd years.
+This degree program requires 18 months of full-time study, which begins in early June of odd years.

 Fully Offered At: